We Have No Time for Anything

 Tools

-The game enhances reading comprehension, inference skills, logical reasoning, and associative thinking.
+Reading comprehension, inference skills, logical reasoning, associative thinking

 Speedy Words